-Some actions can only be done when you are the only user running DONATION (whether on a Network Server version or a Network Client version) because I have judged that there is too much danger of conflicting or inconsistent data being put into the database if more than one person tries to do the same actions at the same time.
+Some actions can only be done when you are the only user running DONATION (whether on a Network Server version or a Network Client version) because we have judged that there is too much danger of conflicting or inconsistent data being put into the database if more than one person tries to do the same actions at the same time.
 For instance, creating receipts with the Receipt menu options, or using One Date Batch Entry of donations.
 In these cases, you will receive a message from the program informing you of why you cannot do that action at that time.
 To resolve the problem, ask other simultaneous users of DONATION to exit the program, and then try the action again.

 In some other cases, two or more users can do the same thing at the same time (for example creating or editing donors or donations on the main window), but in unusual circumstances, you may get an error message.
 For instance, suppose two users are simultaneously making an address change for the exact same donor.
 The first one that clicks Save will have their changes saved, but the second one will probably get a slightly technical-looking error message saying "Record changed between retrieve and update", and will not be able to save their changes.
 They will have to click Cancel to abandon their changes.